karanpargal/flux/company/company-01/README.md

-# NodeFlow - One Click Blockchain Infrastructure
+# Mintair - One Click Blockchain Infrastructure

 A modern, responsive single-page application inspired by Mintair, built with Next.js 15 and Tailwind CSS.
-NodeFlow provides a sleek interface for blockchain node deployment services with a dark, ocean-themed design.
+Mintair provides a sleek interface for blockchain node deployment services with a dark, ocean-themed design.

 ## Features